amt8u/hugo-blog/content/posts/learning-distributed-nodejs/index.md

 * **Timers** - callbacks scheduled using `setTimeout` and `setInterval`
 * **Pending** - Special system events like "net.Socket TCP socket throws an ECONNREFUSED error"

-Additionally there are two special micro task queues that can have callbacks added to them while a phase is running.
+Additionally, there are two special micro task queues that can have callbacks added to them while a phase is running.
 * **First microtask queue** - handles callbacks registered using `process.NextTick()`
 * **Second microtask queue** - handles promises that reject or resolve